cvs-health/testilo/README.md

 ```

 This invocation references `scriptID`, `issues`, and `issueID` variables.
-- The `scriptID` variable is an alphanumeric string.
+- The `scriptID` variable is an arbitrary alphanumeric string.
-- The `issues` variable is an object that classifies issues, such as the `issues` object in a `tic` file.
+- The `issues` variable (if present) is an object that classifies issues, such as the `issues` object in a `tic` file.
-- The `issueID` variables are strings, such as `'regionNoText'`, that name of properties of the `issues` object.
+- The `issueID` variables (if any) are strings, such as `'regionNoText'`, that name properties of the `issues` object.

 The `script()` function of the `script` module generates a script and returns it as an object.
-The invoking module can further dispose of the script as needed.
+The invoking module can further modify and use the script as needed.

-To create a script without issue restrictions, a module can use this invocation:
+To create a script **without** issue restrictions, a module can use this invocation:

 ```javaScript
 const {script} = require('testilo/script');